Because if you’re making mistakes, you’re trying new things,

 Einstein.” –Life’s Little Instruction Book

-Today is the first day of a new year filled with opportunity and also the first day of the rest of your life.
+Today is the first day of the rest of your life.
 It’s up to you — and you alone — what you will do with it.
 For me, I plan to make it the best that it can possibly be.
 What about you?